-A number of new standards, and amendments to standards and interpretations are not yet effective for the year ended new standards, and amendments to standards and interpretations are either not applicable or are not expected to have a significant impact on the Company's financial consolidated condensed statements.
+A number of new standards, and amendments to standards and interpretations are not yet effective for the year ended May 31, 2022 and have not been early adopted in preparing these consolidated financial statements.
+These new standards, and amendments to standards and interpretations are either not applicable or are not expected to have a significant impact on the Company's consolidated financial statements.
 A summary of future IFRS amendments is as follows: